SeraphimSerapis/seraphimserapis.github.io/source/_posts/2013-05-29-organizing-a-hackday-part1.markdown

 Right now I'm deeply involved with organizing the [Berlin stage](http://battlehack.org/berlin/) of PayPal's series of hackathons called Battle Hack.
 If you've ever organized a hackathon or in case you're interested in doing so this post might be a great help for getting started.
 <!-- more -->

-This is going to be a series of 2 posts.
+I'll be dividing this topic up into two posts.
 This post is going to focus mostly on the Hack Day Manifesto and doing analytics right.
-The second post (to be release in the next two or three days) will focus on finding the right partners and working on your message.
+The second post (to be released in the next two or three days) will focus on finding the right partners and working on your message.

 The Hack Day Manifesto
 ---
 First of all: Read the [Hack Day Manifesto](http://hackdaymanifesto.com/).
 Now read it again.
 This is an amazingly useful how-to that covers most of the really important topics like finding a decent venue and making sure that your network doesn't suck.
-This amazing project was started by the [Geeks of London](http://geeksoflondon.com/) and is easily one of the most interesting sources of information out there.
+The project was started by the [Geeks of London](http://geeksoflondon.com/) and is easily one of the most interesting sources of information out there.

-I'll not try to write another Hack Day Manifesto over here.
-This post is more about some useful additions that might help to make your event awesome.
+I don't intent trying to write another Hack Day Manifesto over here.
+This is about some useful additions that might help to make your event *even more* awesome.

-Some of the content of the Manifesto might not make sense for your hackday but at least you might consider it.
+Some of the content of the Manifesto might not make sense for your hackday but at least you might want to consider it (as it's a result of lots of experience in running events like hackathons and barcamps).

 Analytics
 ---